Underwood Family Sonoran Landscape Laboratory

 - The landscape is totally integrated with building mechanical systems.
 Roof runoff, HVAC condensate, and drinking fountain greywater are harvested and stored in a vertical 11,600-gallon cistern for use in irrigation.

-- Native Mascagnia macroptera vines climb 50 feet up a scrim on the building’s southern exposure reducing solar heat gain and blurring the lines between architecture and landscape.
+- Native butterfly vine (Mascagnia macroptera) vines climb 50 ft up a scrim on the building’s southern exposure, reducing solar heat gain and blurring the lines between architecture and landscape.

 - A bosque of native mesquite (Prosopis velutina) creates dappled shade in the entry plaza.

-- The high-efficiency drip irrigation system is controlled by monitoring ET rates.
+- The high efficiency drip irrigation system is controlled by monitoring evapotranspiration rates.

-- The project creates significant terrestrial and aquatic habitat, and included the introduction of 2 threatened and endangered fish.
+- The project creates significant terrestrial and aquatic habitat, and facilitated the introduction of 2 threatened and endangered fish.
 Opportunistic repopulation and active predation activities have been observed.

 - The desert riparian channels were lined with reused brick and concrete from the partial demolition of the building.

-- All materials and labor were sourced from within Arizona, with the exception of various irrigation components and the pond liner.
+- All materials and labor were sourced from within Arizona, with the exception of some irrigation components and the pond liner.

 - All materials and labor were donated through extensive cooperative efforts among the landscape architect, Campus Facilities, and the Arizona green industry.

-Though the site was part of a parking lot, the UA College of Architecture and Landscape Architecture faculty wanted it to become an interpretive learning experience with a range of materials that would be a fun oasis and attraction for existing and future students and professors of the CALA program.
+Though the site was part of a parking lot, the University of Arizona College of Architecture and Landscape Architecture (CALA) faculty wanted it to become an interpretive learning experience with a range of materials that would be a fun oasis and attraction for existing and future students and professors of the CALA program.

 The design was inspired by the fact that the parking lot runoff all seemed to drain to what would be the new building entry space.
 The idea of creating a new entry and garden/outdoor classroom that would be a cleansing biosponge garden for adjacent runoff and discarded water from the new building was received positively by the faculty and university.

-All materials and labor for planting, irrigation, and lighting (estimated value: $650,000) were donated.
+All materials and labor for planting, irrigation, and lighting were donated, with a total estimated value of $650,000.
 The construction cost of the hardscape was about $400,000.
 This project shows that a high performance design that harvests water, mitigates urban heat island, reduces urban flooding, and provides an can be achieved at a relatively low cost.

-- Appropriate and judicious plant selection reduces maintenance and overall cost.
+- Appropriate and judicious plant selection reduces installation and maintenance cost; the site’s maintenance costs have been quite low.

 - Learning opportunities increase when places for social interaction are integrated with outdoor curriculum study zones.